Loading page...

 Q: What environmental risks do Kentucky contractors face?
 A: Kentucky's coal mining legacy creates contaminated soil risks, plus agricultural runoff and former industrial sites.
 Environmental liability coverage is crucial for protecting against contamination discovery during construction.

 Q: How does Kentucky's workers' compensation requirement work?
 A: Kentucky requires workers' compensation for all employers with one or more employees.
 Very few exemptions exist, and most corporate officers must be covered.
 Rates are moderate compared to high-cost states.
+Learn more about general contractors and workers comp requirements.

 Q: What's different about construction in Eastern Kentucky?
 A: Eastern Kentucky's mountainous terrain creates access challenges, environmental concerns from coal mining, and flash flood risks.
 Specialized equipment and environmental liability coverage may be needed.